 Oliver underwent his undergraduate medical training at the University of Southampton where he intercalated in Biomedical Science.
 He has subsequently pursued a career in gastroenterology with a special interest in liver disease and is currently undertaking a higher degree focusing on outcome prediction in liver disease.
 He has a keen interest in medical education following his Academic Foundation role at the Royal Bolton Hospital which led to appointment at the University of St Andrews as a Medical Demonstrator.
-Subsequent roles include member of the MRCP part 2 exam board.
+Subsequent roles include member of the MRCP part 2 exam board and British Association for the Study of the Liver Trainee Representative.

 Paul Courtney has worked since 1991 as a consultant adult psychiatrist for Southern Health NHS Foundation Trust and its predecessors.
 He is also a clinical assessor for the National Clinical Assessment Service, a second opinion approved doctor (CQC) and a member of The Parole Board of England and Wales